SengCynMai/CartoonVision/README.md

 ## Description

-Cartoon Vision is an image processing program designed to transform standard photographs into stylized cartoon images.
-The system applies a sequence of computer vision techniques to simplify visual details while preserving essential structures such as edges and object boundaries.
+Cartoon Vision is a program that transforms a normal image into a cartoon-style image.
+It uses basic image processing techniques such as noise reduction, edge detection, and color simplification.

-The transformation process focuses on reducing noise, enhancing edges, limiting color variations, and improving visual clarity.
-As a result, the output image achieves a cartoon-like appearance characterized by bold outlines and smooth, vivid color regions.
+The final result shows clear edges and smooth, bright colors, similar to a cartoon image.

 ---